persunde/persunde.github.io/blogposts/How to create a free static website with Github Pages.md

 > your project:
 > https://github.blog/2009-12-29-bypassing-jekyll-on-github-pages/

-At the end your file should look something like this:
+At the end your file should look similar to this:

     {
 	    "name": "my-app",